oren-lava/Characterization-and-Detection-of-Cross-Router-Covert-Channels/README.md

-## Characterization and Detection of Cross-Router Covert Channels
+# Characterization and Detection of Cross-Router Covert Channels

 This repository contains the source code and data used in the paper "Characterization and Detection of Cross-Router Covert Channels".
+The full data used in the paper is accessible with [this link](https://drive.google.com/drive/folders/1h1lWvswOnmDA2hYyrrAQ5CUjDiv0dTMG?usp=sharing).

 The paper presentes two network timing covert channel that break logical isolation between two networks hosted by a single shared router: CRCC and Wi-Fi Micro-jamming attacks.